Genez-io/genez-io.github.io/content/posts/getting_started.md

 ```
-Deploy your project to genez.io infrastructure. . .
+Deploy your project to genezio infrastructure. . .
 Your code was deployed and the SDK was successfully generated!
 Your project has been deployed and is available at https://app.genez.io/project/<projectId>
 ```

-You can see the logs of the project on your genez.io dashboard.
+You can see the logs of the project on your genezio dashboard.
 Also, from there you can pause or delete the project.

 ### Success